 As it stands, liability exists for any GA or Adobe users who collect data from anywhere in the EU – if you receive traffic from Germany, for example, you would be liable for breach of data compliance.

 Corvidae’s patented AI technology removes the need for any cookies, making it possible to collect and measure performance, compliantly, with over 95% accuracy, compared to only 20% accuracy when using cookie-based systems.

-The IAB’s other infrastructure intended to support 3rd party cookie replacements, the UID 2.0 (now rebranded as the IAB Tech Lab Tokenization Framework) has also hit turbulent water as the IAB has decided to announce it will not continue as the technical administrator, effectively stepping back from offering the vital infrastructure required to support a global cookie replacement which would have staggering server costs associated.
+The IAB’s other infrastructure intended to support third-arty cookie replacements, the UID 2.0 (now rebranded as the IAB Tech Lab Tokenization Framework) has also hit turbulent water as the IAB has decided to announce it will not continue as the technical administrator, effectively stepping back from offering the vital infrastructure required to support a global cookie replacement which would have staggering server costs associated.

 Taken together, the TCF and Tokenisation Framework will launch dead in the water from a technical infrastructure and compliance point of view, and are unlikely to offer a real alternative way to circumvent the intent of GDPR, which is to protect customer data and consent and restrict it to first-party relationships only.

 First-party data compliance is built into the architecture of Corvidae, which holds a global patent on the use of AI to compliantly build first-party conversion paths that are complete and typically 90-95% accurate, representing a huge step-change in performance from first-party cookies, which only offer around 20% accuracy.